python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 Make sure to run tests *before* pushing code.

-Even if you run the bot through docker, you might want to [setup a development environment](#setting-up-a-development-environment) in order to run the tests locally.
+Even if you run the bot through Docker, you might want to [setup a development environment](#setting-up-a-development-environment) in order to run the tests locally.

 #### Lint before you push
 As mentioned in the [contributing guidelines](../contributing-guidelines), you should make sure your code passes linting for each commit you make.

 For ease of development, you can install the pre-commit hook with `poetry run task precommit`, which will check your code every time you try to commit it.
-For that purpose, even if you run the bot through docker, you might want to [setup a development environment](#setting-up-a-development-environment), as otherwise the hook installation will fail.
+For that purpose, even if you run the bot through Docker, you might want to [setup a development environment](#setting-up-a-development-environment), as otherwise the hook installation will fail.

 #### Reloading parts of the bot
-If you make changes to a cog, you might not need to restart the entire bot for the changes to take effect.
-The command `!cog reload <cog_name>` (or `!ext r <cog_name>`, or `!c r <cog_name>` in short) re-imports the files associated with the cog.
+If you make changes to an extension, you might not need to restart the entire bot for the changes to take effect.
+The command `!ext reload <extension_name>` re-imports the files associated with the extension.
+Invoke `!ext list` for a full list of the available extensions.
+In this bot in particular, cogs are defined inside extensions.

-Note that if you changed code that is not associated with a particular cog, such as utilities, converters, and constants, you will need to restart the bot.
+Note that if you changed code that is not associated with a particular extension, such as utilities, converters, and constants, you will need to restart the bot.

 #### Adding new statistics